 If you're ready to get started on these yourself, here you go!
 First, start with a good set of metal cookie cutters.
 I recommend metal since we need something sturdy for the beads.

-We used Valentine’s themed cookie cutters, since this is the time of year we made them.
+We used Valentine's themed cookie cutters, since this is the time of year we made them.
 Use any cookie cutters you prefer.
 Generic ones like flowers will work for any time of year.
 Just remember that smaller cookie cutters or X-large cookie cutters may not work as well.
 You will need to play around with the designs.

 Next, you will need to have Aroma Beads which have been soaked with Fragrance Oil.